drails-dart/Drails/README.md

 If the argument type is HttpRequest, HttpHeaders or HttpSession, this is not going to be mapped as path variable.
 In contrast, those arguments are going to be passed to the method from the current request.

 ###Query parameters
-By convention query parameters are going to be mapped from the optional arguments, for example:
+By convention, query parameters are going to be mapped from the optional arguments, for example:

     class PersonsController extends HiController {